- Student AffairsStudent Affairs

 - Students are allowed to invite guests to campus.
 Guests are limited to a stay of three nights, providing that the rights of others are not infringed upon.
 This means that you must clear your guest’s stay with your roommate.
 Guests who drive to campus should also register their vehicles with Amherst College Police Department.

-- The college assumes and accepts absolutely no responsibility for the loss or damage to personal property of any occupant of college housing.
+- The College assumes and accepts absolutely no responsibility for the loss or damage to personal property of any occupant of College housing.
 Each individual assumes responsibility for insurance of personal property as well as its safe storage and maintenance.

-- Students are held responsible for damage to their rooms and to any college property therein.
+- Students are held responsible for damage to their rooms and to any College property therein.
 Students are expected to report all damages to their rooms, common rooms, hallways, bathrooms and other areas of the residence, whether accidental or otherwise, to the RC, so that repairs can be made.

 - The person directly responsible for the damage to a common area will be expected to acknowledge responsibility in order to avoid having some or all occupants of the building charged proportionately for repairs of such damage.
 In case of negligent or intentional damage, the person(s) responsible may be fined by the dean and subject to other disciplinary actions and also made to pay restitution.
 Students will also be held accountable for damage caused by their guests.

-- During vacations, efforts are made under the authority of the Office of Student Affairs to recover from residence hall rooms any college property, such as library books, dining hall utensils and gymnasium equipment.
-For fire safety, maintenance and security reasons, private locks may not be installed or used in college residences.
+- During vacations, efforts are made under the authority of the Office of Student Affairs to recover from residence hall rooms any College property, such as library books, dining hall utensils and gymnasium equipment.
+For fire safety, maintenance and security reasons, private locks may not be installed or used in College residences.
 Any student who installs a private lock on a door will be assessed a $75 charge.
-College officials may periodically inspect student rooms during the academic year to check the condition of safety systems, structure and furnishings.
+College officials may periodically inspect student rooms during the academic year to check the condition of safety systems, structures and furnishings.
 College officials retain right of access to student rooms at all times.
-During the academic year, Facilities and members of the college community make periodic room inspections to determine dorm damage and condition of buildings.
+During the academic year, Facilities and members of the College community make periodic room inspections to determine dorm damage and condition of buildings.
 Examinations may occur during the two academic semesters, during Winter Recess and at the end of the academic year.

-- The college reserves the right to assign a resident to another room or residence hall.
-Prior to reassignment, the college will consult with the student and/or explain to the student the reasons for the move.
-In the event of an emergency, the college reserves the right to increase occupancy, so long as such a measure conforms to health and safety regulations.
+- The College reserves the right to assign a resident to another room or residence hall.
+Prior to reassignment, the College will consult with the student and/or explain to the student the reasons for the move.
+In the event of an emergency, the College reserves the right to increase occupancy, so long as such a measure conforms to health and safety regulations.

 - It is important that students comply with the above deadlines, so that rooms can be cleaned and readied in time for Commencement and Reunion use.
-If necessary, the college will pack and clean those rooms not vacated in time, at the students’ expense.
+If necessary, the College will pack and clean those rooms not vacated in time, at the students’ expense.
 Students have not always been cooperative in vacating their rooms promptly in the past and consequently have paid for their lateness.

 - Rooms should be left clean and in good order.
 Students will be billed for any extra work performed on rooms.

 If a student loses a room key or does not return a key at checkout, a lock charge of $75 per lock will be assessed, in addition to a $1 charge for each key that must be replaced.
-Students living in multiple room configurations such as suites, who lose or fail to return a room key at checkout will be assessed a lock charge of $150.
+Students living in multiple-room configurations, such as suites, and who lose or fail to return a room key at checkout will be assessed a lock charge of $150.
 When students are issued keys to their rooms, they must sign the Student Dorm Key Policy form, which outlines the charge policy for loss of exterior door keys.
 Key problems should be reported to (413) 542–2254.
 All dorms have been equipped with proximity card access for student safety.
 Damage done to the access panel will result in a fine equivalent to the actual cost of repair.

 Affixing Items: In general, pictures, tack boards and other decorative items may not be fastened directly to the walls or woodwork of the residence rooms, as this causes costly damage to the surface material.
 Most rooms contain picture moldings from which such items can be hung, and others are equipped with built-in tack boards.
 The following suggestions have been prepared by Facilities: